 Swindon and Wiltshire Sexual Assault Referral Centre (SARC)

 A Sexual Assault Referral Centre (SARC) is a special facility where recent victims of rape or sexual assault can receive immediate help and support.
-This includes access to a forensic medical examination, which is carried out by an experienced and qualified doctor or nurse, and the opportunity to speak to the Police about what has happened to them if the client wishes to do so.
+This includes access to a forensic medical examination, which is carried out by an experienced and qualified doctor or nurse (employed by G4S), and the opportunity to speak to the Police about what has happened to them if the client wishes to do so.
 SARC clients also receive help and advice from one of our Crisis Workers who can offer to support them and stay with them throughout the process.

 If you have been raped or sexually assaulted, you can contact the SARC directly or come as a referral from the police.